glic3rinu/passlib/docs/lib/passlib.hash.bsdi_crypt.rst

 * :samp:`{salt}` is the salt, stored as as a 4 character hash64-encoded 24-bit integer (``jzhS`` in the example).
 * :samp:`{checksum}` is the checksum, stored as an 11 character hash64-encoded 64-bit integer (``VeUyoSqLupI`` in the example).

-A ext_des_crypt configuration string is also accepted by this module;
+A bsdi_crypt configuration string is also accepted by this module;
 and has the same format as the hash string, but with the checksum portion omitted.

 .. rst-class:: html-toggle